 I authored a Publishers Weekly Best Book of the Year and Amazon Book of the Month, along with a couple of dozen other well-reviewed books.
-More important to me, though, were the greater number of books I was privileged to acquire, develop, publish, and publicize and the authors, creatives, and publishing professionals with whom I had the pleasure of collaborating in that work.
+I was privileged to acquire, develop, publish, and promote many other titles and to collaborate with numerous authors, creatives, and excellent publishing professionals in that work.

-I’ve interviewed many mind/body/spirit and spiritual teachers—Eckhart Tolle, Wayne Dyer, Louise Hay, Marianne Williamson, Sakyong Mipham, Thomas Moore, Chan Khong, and Rabbi David Zeller among them—along with musicians, artists, and business leaders.
-Similar to my work in autism and neurodiversity, at mind/body/spirit and book-industry trade shows and conferences I have led trainings and seminars, moderated panel discussions, and conducted interviews on stage with business leaders and spiritual teachers.
+I have interviewed mind/body/spirit and spiritual teachers—Eckhart Tolle, Wayne Dyer, Louise Hay, Marianne Williamson, Sakyong Mipham, Thomas Moore, Chan Khong, and Rabbi David Zeller among them—along with musicians, artists, and business leaders.
+At mind/body/spirit and book-industry trade shows and conferences I have led trainings and seminars, moderated panel discussions, and conducted interviews on stage with business leaders and spiritual teachers.

-My work and, I hope, this blog hold together by a consistent mission of supporting people in their lives—this informs my leadership approach, my business and organizational consulting, my writing, and my personal expectations and ethos.
+My work and, I hope, this blog hold together by a consistent mission of supporting people in their lives—this informs my leadership approach, my business and organizational consulting, and my writing.

-You can see my work on other sites across the Web.
-For a few examples, click through to see my interviews with Sister Chan Khong on the Plum Village site here, Dr. Wayne W. Dyer here and here, and an article about Native Americans and the New Age (talking with Vine Deloria Jr., Ted Andrews, Jamie Sams, and Robert Doyle) here as a PDF.
-An excerpt of my “Autism 101: Hating Your Autistic Child” article was reprinted in India’s Autism Network Journal in its April 2017 issue, which is accessible online here.
+You can see my work on other sites, as well as this one.
+For a few examples, click through to see my interviews with Sister Chan Khong on the Plum Village site here and Dr. Wayne W. Dyer here and here, and an article about Native Americans and the New Age (interviewing Vine Deloria Jr., Ted Andrews, Jamie Sams, and Robert Doyle) here as a PDF.
+Numerous excerpts and reprints of my articles about autism have been reprinted in India’s Autism Network Journal, including this excerpt from my article “Autism 101: Hating Your Autistic Child” here.

-I currently live in Asheville, North Carolina, with my son.
+I currently live in Asheville, North Carolina, with my son, Nicholas.